----------------------- ----------------------

 The parties entering the contract must have the capacity to understand the terms and conditions of an obligation under the contract.
 Parties that don’t have capacity include individuals that are:

-Under the age of 18
+• Under the age of 18

-Suffering from serious mental health conditions
+• Suffering from severe mental health conditions

-Under the influence of drugs or alcohol
+• Under the influence of drugs or alcohol

-Signing the contract under duress
+• Signing the contract under duress

-Involved in fraudulent activity
+• Involved in fraudulent activity

 Legality

 All contracts are subject to the laws of the jurisdiction.
-So, depending on the country that they are signed in, they must abide by these laws to justify their sufficient legality.
+So, depending on the country they are signed in, they must abide by these laws to justify their sufficient legality.

 What is an Unfair Contract Term?

-A party has the right to challenge a contract term if they believe it is unfair, but it's usually for a court to decide if the term is formally unfair.
+Regulations in the UK state that one party cannot be bound by a standard term with another party if that term is considered unfair.
+A party has the right to challenge a contract term if they believe it is unfair, but it's usually for a court to decide if it is formally unfair.

 A contract term may be deemed unfair if: